pouchdb-community/ember-pouch/README.md

 ### Adapter

 You can now create an adapter using ember-cli's blueprint functionality.
-Once you've installed `ember-puch` into your ember-cli app you can run the following command to automatically generate an application adapter.
+Once you've installed `ember-pouch` into your ember-cli app you can run the following command to automatically generate an application adapter.

 ```
 ember g adapter application
 ```

 Now you can store your localDb and remoteDb names in your ember-cli's config.
-Just add the following keys to the `ENV` obj:
+Just add the following keys to the `ENV` object:

 ```javascript
 ENV.emberPouch.localDb = 'test';